 As it is the essential button, the CTA button should be the most visible.
-It’s the final stage in the process of turning your product into a sale.
+It’s the final stage of turning your product into a sale.
 Making your buttons seem like buttons is the takeaway here.
-Unless it’s a call to action, try to keep them consistent with your brand’s typography and color style.
+Unless it’s a call to action, keep them consistent with your brand’s typography and color style.
 Always make the CTA stand out with a bright color.

 How much does Shopify eCommerce website development services pricing cost?